wombleton/gitlaw-nz/acts/S/Sentencing Act 2002.md

     (5) The person to whom a motor vehicle is sold under a direction given under subsection (3)(b) obtains, by virtue of this section, good title to the motor vehicle free of all ownership interests and other proprietary interests held in the motor vehicle before that sale.

-    Section 141: substituted, on 1 December 2009, by [section 19][821] of the Sentencing (Vehicle Confiscation) Amendment Act 2009 (2009 No 37).
+    Section 141: replaced, on 1 December 2009, by [section 19][821] of the Sentencing (Vehicle Confiscation) Amendment Act 2009 (2009 No 37).

     Section 141(1): amended, on 1 August 2012, by [section 35(1)][824] of the Sentencing Amendment Act 2011 (2011 No 47).